 An unchecked furnace also runs the risk of carbon monoxide leaks.
 These are harder to detect because the gas is colourless and odourless.
 High carbon monoxide levels can cause nausea, headaches, and in some cases, death.

 Having annual furnace maintenance will help catch any potential safety risks, and give you peace of mind that your furnace is working properly and up to code.

 On most good-quality furnaces, you can get a 10-year warranty option.
-Since a well cared for furnace can last as long as 20 years, you’ll want to regular check in on your furnace to make sure that it still qualifies for the warranty.
+Since a well-cared-for furnace can last as long as 20 years, you’ll want to regularly check in on your furnace to make sure that it still qualifies for the warranty.

 If there comes a day when you do need to cash in on that warranty, they are going to ask for service records to prove that you’ve been taking care of it.
 If you haven’t, you’re most likely not going to get the outcome you were hoping for.